nandeeshsu/vendingmachine/README.md

 ###Assumptions
 * Coins denomination, and the number of coins is integer
 * Coins are dispensed only if they are available.
-* Junits are not written
+* More Junits to be added

 ###Design Decisions
 * Considered any denomination value.
 As an improvement it would be nice to keep it as enum of predefined denominations as they wouldn't change